kormax/apple-home-key/README.md

 > [!NOTE]
 > Commands from this point on forward are not fully documented, [@kupa22's research](https://github.com/kupa22/apple-homekey?tab=readme-ov-file#homekey-transaction-overview) contains some missing pieces and pointers.
-> This section and onward fill be refactored with full info after a demo is published.
+> This section will soon be completed, please bear with us.

 #### Request